 - Orientation Week (O-Week) – Studying online doesn’t mean missing out on the ‘traditional’ university experience.
 Swinburne Online holds a two-week orientation, hosted on their official student-to-student social platform (similar to Facebook), called Connect.
 Not only do students leave well-prepared to begin as an online learner, they also make lots of new connections and have fun doing so.
 Connect is available to all students no matter where they are in their degree, so students will always feel a part of the student community.

 Online learning has evolved into a network of the touch points for social interaction and engagement.
-Students studying with student centred online learning providers such as Swinburne Online are supported 24/7 with tutors, coaches, advisers, mentors, buddies and families aiming to empower them and give them the motivation and confidence to succeed.
+Students studying with student centred online learning providers such as Swinburne Online are supported 24/7 with tutors, coaches, advisors, mentors, buddies and families aiming to empower them and give them the motivation and confidence to succeed.
 And thanks to innovative practices in online learning, remote study can facilitate a highly social experience where students can come away with lifelong friends.

 This blog post originally appeared on Tutors Field.